gvwilson/thirdbit/src/fiction/cloudherd/index.md

 What could something so big, so old, so __powerful__ be afraid of?*

 *The forest answered.
-Afterward,
-when she woke up,
-only fragments of what the forest had shared with her were small enough to fit in her mind.
 The Pilots marshalled armies of monsters they had brewed in the underhells beneath Cherne.
 They threw white fire at the moon, scarring it and set it spinning.